Heroin Detox at FHE Rehab

 There are many instances where people who are addicted to heroin will continue to abuse the substance because they fear the potentially lethal ramifications of heroin withdrawal symptoms.
 Unfortunately, detoxification programs are a necessary part of the path to sobriety in most cases.
-At The Florida House Experience, we make medically assisted detox treatment as safe and comfortable for our patients as possible.
+At FHE Health, we make medically assisted detox treatment as safe and comfortable for our patients as possible.

 Heroin is an opiate that gives users a feeling of euphoria and well-being.
 When individuals run out of the drug, they begin to crash, causing them to seek more heroin in order to feel “normal” again.
 Their second and third highs are nothing compared to their first, resulting in this cycle of addiction becoming an endless circle of getting high, coming down, and seeking more.

 The decision to quit using heroin is a big and difficult step to take, and avoiding withdrawal symptoms shouldn’t be a reason to keep using.
 We help our patients deal with all of the physical and mental symptoms of withdrawal, and we take all necessary precautions to help prevent medical complications.

 - Flu-like symptoms, known as being “dope sick”